ukoloff/win-ca/README.md

 ```
 Gives certificate hash
 (aka X509_NAME_hash),
-ie 8-character string,
+ie 8-character hexadecimal string,
 derived from certificate subject.

-If version is 0,
+If version (first parameter) is 0,
 an old algorithm is used
 (aka X509_NAME_hash_old, used in OpenSSL v0.\*),
 else - the new one
 (X509_NAME_hash of OpenSSL v1.\*).

 Function `.hash()` is also curried:

 ```js
 var hasher = ca.hash()
 console.log(hasher(der))